wazo-platform/wazo-platform.org/content/blog/2023-01-wazo-chatgpt.md

 from wazo_websocketd_client.exceptions import AlreadyConnectedException

-username = "" # check you have the good ACL for talk with chatd, auth, and websoketd password = "" host = "<your_wazo_server>"
+username = "" # check you have the right ACL to talk with chatd, auth, and websocketd password = "" host = "<your_wazo_server>"
 client_id = 'wazo-chatgpt'